HugoXOX3/Apple/README.md

 ```

 ---
+System Requirement
+---
+System:Any
+Processor:Any
+Memory:Any
+Display Card:Any
+Storage:3MB

+---
 Critical
 ---
 This programme exist cause I saw a game on Steam call 'Banana' which's my idea come from